-Wessex Care reserves the right to ask the resident to move to another room if considered necessary.
+Wessex Care reserves the right to ask the resident to move to another room or home if considered necessary.

-This would only be done after due consultation and with agreement, unless there was a clearly defined medical, nursing or health & safety reason or where the resident is in a defined 'Premier' room, (which are all privately funded) and they then transfer to assisted funding, then they will be required to move to a 'Standard' room as Local Authorities do not fund 'Premier' rooms.
+This would only be done after due consultation and with agreement, unless there was a clearly defined medical, nursing or health & safety reason or where the resident is in a defined 'Premier' room, (which are all privately funded) and they then transfer to Local Authority funding, then they will be required to move to a 'Standard' room as Local Authorities do not fund 'Premier' rooms.

 Residents may request a room move and where possible this will be facilitated.
 This may require an increase or decrease in the required fees.
-E.g. a move from a single premier to a single standard would reduce the fees and vice versa.
+E.g: a move from a single standard to a shared double would reduce the fees and visa versa, a move from a single standard to a single premier room would increase the fees and vice versa.